-It’s happened to everyone with a penchant for DIY beauty projects; you’ve gone and accidentally dyed your hair too dark.
+It’s happened to everyone with a penchant for DIY beauty projects; I’ve also gone and accidentally dyed my hair too dark.
 It’s a major source of frustration, having envisioned a new vibrant hue but ending up a few shades (or more) darker.

 Not to worry, there are some steps you can take to correct your hair color and make it look the way you’d intended!

 What To Do If Hair Dye Is Too Dark

 We asked our medical reviewer Dr Bhavika, what are the effects of using hair dye and removing hair dye as it’s too dark.
 Here’s what she had to say.

 - According to Dr Bhavika, “Hair dye can come out too dark if you use the wrong shade or use too much dye on small amount of hair.“